Stanley Coren: Television

 The success of "The Intelligence Of Dogs," led to the creation of the television show Good Dog!, appearing on the Life Network in Canada and syndicated in Australia and New Zealand.
-The show is focused on training for the family dog, including how to read body language and how to test his intelligence.
-He is also one of the human stars of The Animal Attraction, an Australian Broadcasting Corporation program.
-In 2008 he was regularly featured on the TV show Pet Central broadcast on the Pet Network in Canada.
+The show is focused on training for the family dog, including how to read body language and how to test intelligence.
+Coren is also one of the humans on The Animal Attraction, an Australian Broadcasting Corporation program.
+In 2008 he was featured on the TV show Pet Central broadcast on the Pet Network in Canada.

-Coren was also involved in the development of The Dog Companion DVD series aimed at aiding dogs with separation issues, providing video intended to give dogs something they can watch when left alone.
+Coren was involved in the development of The Dog Companion DVD series aimed at aiding dogs with separation issues, providing video intended to give dogs something they can watch when left alone.

 Awards and honors

-Coren has been named as a Fellow of the Royal Society of Canada and a Killam Senior Research Fellow.
+Coren is a Fellow of the Royal Society of Canada and a Killam Senior Research Fellow.
 He has been elected to fellowship status by the American Psychological Association, Canadian Psychological Association and the Association for Psychological Science,.
 Other honors include a Canadian Psychiatric Association Research Award (1992), the Robert E. Knox Master Teacher Award, and he was awarded the honorary degree of Doctor of Science by the University of Guelph for his scientific and literary contributions.

 His writing and his books have received the Maxwell Medal of Excellence from the Dog Writers Association of America for 2011, and the Animal Behavior Society's Outstanding Children's Book Award for 2007.
 He was named "Writer of the Year" by the International Positive Dog Training Association.
 His book “Why Do Dogs Have Wet Noses” was named as one of the top 10 Canadian children's books of 2006 by the Ontario Library Association, and received the Red Cedar Book Award (2009) for best nonfiction children's book (sponsored by library associations in British Columbia).
 His Canine Corner informational blog on the Psychology Today Website was awarded a Medal of Excellence as the best educational blog series from the Dog Writers Association of America for 2014,.